logo for pictures-of-cats.org

 After the creation of the breed, its development included breeding Snowshoe to Snowshoe.

-On the basis of good breeding (including being well socialized), the American Shorthair is a gentle, amiable and very agreeable cat.
-They look like cats used to look.
+The American Shorthair, one of the founding cats is a gentle, amiable and very agreeable cat.
+They look like cats used to look, I say.

-Likewise for the Traditional "old-fashioned" Siamese.
-The Siamese cat's character is slightly different from the American Shorthair but all the same she has a well rounded character suitable for human companionship; albeit demanding and talkative at times.
+Likewise for the Traditional “old-fashioned” Siamese.
+The Siamese cat’s character is slightly different from the American Shorthair but all the same this breed of cat has a well rounded character suitable for human companionship; albeit a bit demanding and talkative at times.

 snowshoe cat